atxwang/atxwang.github.io/_posts/recent events.md

 "self-defense is not genocide." i've seen these words before, plastered on op-eds, on acquaintances' social media profiles, for months. but something about the smugness, the shit-eating condescension, the seeming joy and *blatant lack of shame* taken in projecting such an innocuous phrase with all its underhanded implications, scorches itself into the surface of my brain and does not leave.

-"self-defense is not genocide." **Dr. Refaat Alareer**, a professor, a scholar of Shakespeare, a poet, a father, was murdered by an israeli airstrike that also murdered his siblings and young nephews.
+"self-defense is not genocide." **Dr. Refaat Alareer**, a professor, a scholar of Shakespeare, a poet, a father, was murdered by an israeli airstrike that also murdered his siblings and young nephews, in a horrifying echo of israeli bombings that murdered more than 30 members of his family since 2014.

 "self-defense is not genocide." **Masoud al-Qutati**,